 - The type of journey map must make sense for the goals of your organization

-- The design can incorporate the customer phases specific to your brand
+- Design can incorporate the customer phases specific to your brand

 - There is space for the touchpoints and evaluative indicators your team determined